Skip to main content

 Defining Env Vars in Development

-During development, there are two ways to provide env vars to your Wasp project:
+During development (wasp start), there are two ways to provide env vars to your Wasp project:

 1. Using .env files. (recommended)